uncatcrea/wpak-addon-pushwoosh/README.md

 ![PushWoosh WP-AppKit addon metabox print screen](http://uncatcrea.github.io/wpak-addon-pushwoosh/addon_metabox.png)

 ### Android
 You need to register your app (create a _project_) in your Google Developers account.
-The global configuration between Google and PushWoosh is detailed here: http://docs.pushwoosh.com/docs/gcm-configuration
+The global configuration between Google and PushWoosh is detailed here: http://docs.pushwoosh.com/docs/fcm-configuration

-What you’ll need regarding this addon is to write down your Google Application **Project Number** and put it into the _Google Project ID_ field from WP-AppKit screen.
+What you’ll need regarding this addon is to write down your Google Application **Project Number** and put it into the _Sender ID_ field from WP-AppKit screen.

-**[EDIT] More details on Android**

-## Firebase
+#### Firebase
-* Use Firebase (FCM) instead GCM
+* Use Firebase (FCM) instead of GCM
 * Access you app's project
 * Click the parameter gear icon (right to the overview item in the left menu)
-* Cloud Messaging tab
+* Open Cloud Messaging tab
-* Paste Firebase Sender ID in the **Google Project Number field in WP-AppKit** addon metabox
+* Paste Firebase Sender ID in the **Sender ID field in WP-AppKit** addon metabox

-## PushWoosh
+#### PushWoosh
 * Copy Firebase's Server Key (from Cloud Messaging tab)
 * Paste Firebase's Server Key to API Key field in the Android notifications PushWoosh panel
 * Paste Firebase Sender ID to the GCM Sender ID in the Android notifications PushWoosh panel